 Although he had always had an interest in gardening and plants, this was the largest garden Sir Vernon had tried to tackle.
 'It looked like a WWI battlefield when we removed the trees,' he remembers.
 But gradually, over time and with the addition of copious amounts of top soil, the 10 acres have been cultivated on this picturesque, hilly setting.

-From late summer through autumn the deep herbaceous borders surrounding the expansive lawn are filled with colour.
-They billow with mauve asters, repeated clumps of crimson Sedum spectabile, dancing Japanese anemones, clusters of dahlias and a variety of rich-toned salvias – a particular favourite of Sir Vernon’s.
+From late summer through autumn the deep herbaceous borders surrounding the large lawn are filled with colour.
+They billow with mauve asters, repeated clumps of crimson Sedum spectabile, Japanese anemones, dahlias and a variety of rich-toned salvias – a particular favourite of Sir Vernon’s.

 The land contours down, with an intersecting stream that was created to lead to an existing pond that was cleared and enlarged.
-Water is prevalent throughout the garden, from frequent springs to boggy areas.
+There are many water features in the garden, from frequent springs to boggy areas.

 Designed by nurserywoman Marina Christopher, the prairie-style planting blends together.

-The shimmer of the palette of plants is quite mesmerising as you watch the interplay of light on spires of Persicaria amplexicaulis ‘Firetail’, Sanguisorba officinalis and Veronicastrum virginicum with daisy-shaped asters, heleniums and rudbeckias.
+Examples of the planting include Persicaria amplexicaulis ‘Firetail’, Sanguisorba officinalis and Veronicastrum virginicum with daisy-shaped asters, heleniums and rudbeckias.

-All of this is against the parchment foil of the ornamental grasses, such as the atmospheric Miscanthus sinensis ‘Malepartus’ and feathery Calamagrostis x acutiflora ‘Karl Foerster’.
+All of this is set against the parchment foil of the ornamental grasses, such as Miscanthus sinensis ‘Malepartus’ and feathery Calamagrostis x acutiflora ‘Karl Foerster’.